dannash100/mysql/part2.md

 SHOW CREATE TABLE birds_details \G
 ```

-2. Using the CREATE TABLE statement, create a new reference table named, habi tat_codes.
+2. Using the CREATE TABLE statement, create a new reference table named, habitat_codes.
 Create this table with two columns: name the first column habi tat_id and make it a primary key using AUTO_INCREMENT and the column type of INT.
 Name the second column habitat and use the data type VARCHAR(25).
 Enter the following SQL statement to add data to the table:
 ```mysql
 INSERT INTO habitat_codes (habitat) VALUES('Coasts'), ('Deserts'), ('Forests'), ('Grasslands'), ('Lakes, Rivers, Ponds'), ('Marshes, Swamps'), ('Mountains'), ('Oceans'), ('Urban');
 ```